When do I need to submit an application for ethical review?

 What do I do if a participant has an adverse event?

-All adverse events must be reported to the approving ethics committee within 72 hours of the event via an Adverse Event Form (available under resources).
+All adverse events must be reported to the approving ethics committee within 72 hours of the event via the Human Research Ethics Management System.